felipe3246/auto_compress_pdf_aws/README.md

 # aws_sei_compress_pdf
-Automation to compress PDF files received into a EFS
+Automation to compress PDF files received into a EFS filesystem